imranhsayed/headless-wp-starter/README.md

 ## Front End: ( http://localhost:3000 )

+* Install packages and start the front and server

+`cd frontend && yarn && yarn start`

 * Start Front end server

-`cd frontend && yarn && yarn start`
+`cd frontend yarn start`

 ## What it does:
 * Pulls the image from library/wordpress and downloads latest wordpress